 But instead of refining and updating the wacvst post as intended, I finally came to a more decent conclusion.
 Actually bringing back a three years old idea of mine and improving it so I can share it with you, would be the only way to go in using the smoothest and easiest to setup method of having Win VST plugins in the mix as well.

 Prepared and tested on a fresh 10.6.8 install.
 It should work with Lion and ML as well but functionality with 10.7.x/10.8.x needs to be confirmed by users first, so any Lion/ML related issues are not the subject of this post.
 Please take note that functionality with various DAWs is also something I won't cover and discuss apart from generic guidelines.
 It should work with any DAW and it's up to you how you set it up.
 And I won't discuss any stuff that's already covered in this tutorial so please read it thoroughly before asking any questions.

 Small update 03.11.2013: based on user feedback, I believe it's safe to say now that this setup works with all major DAWs (less experienced Logic users might run into a couple of issues) and on any version of OS X including Mavericks.

 Patience is your best friend.
 In reading thoroughly that is, not in the actual time it takes to set this up which shouldn't be more than half an hour at most.
 So what might look confusing at first will reveal itself to you as you go along as being easy as pie and I'm confident you will be happy with the outcome.
 Let's get started:

 (in the event of developer links being down or taken off, all links provided here are direct download links to copies of the original files, hosted on dropbox)

-plugwire (my Wineskin setup including the energyXT 1.4.1 VST plugin demo)
+plugwire (my final Wineskin setup including the energyXT 1.4.1 VST plugin demo)